-Within its public road right-of-way, Caltrans will only allow the planting of trees.
-Contact your local Caltrans District Office Permit Engineer and Landscape Architect for more information.
+Within its public road right-of-way, Caltrans will allow the planting of trees and shrubs.
+Contact your local Caltrans District Office Permit Engineer and Landscape Architect for more information, including restrictions related to the drought.

 Projects in the Urban Forestry category will be evaluated on the following: